Traditional Chinese wedding dress: Fengguan xiapei

 The fengguan xiapei (凤冠霞帔) is a type of wedding set of attire categorized under Hanfu.
 It was worn in Ming and Qing dynasties.
 The fengguan xiapei attire was composed an upper and lower garment following the traditional yichang system.

 In the Qing dynasty, it was composed of an ao, a type of upper garment, called mangao (蟒袄 (python jacket)) and a qun, lower skirt, called mangchu (python skirt).

 The mangao was a type of yuanlingshan fashioned in the style of the Ming dynasty which was red in colour; it used to be worn by the Han Chinese women as a court robe.

 The mangchu was a qun which could either be red or green in colour; it was embroidered with dragons and phoenixes on the front and back lapel of the skirt.
-The two accessories items from which the set of attire of gained its name was the fengguan, which was a type of guan, and the xiapei (霞帔).
+The two accessory items from which the set of attire gained its name was the fengguan, which was a type of guan (a type of Chinese traditional headgear), and the xiapei (霞帔).

 The appearance of the xiapei appearance and construction differed depending on the time period: in the Ming dynasty, the xiapei was similar to a long scarf or stole in appearance; however, it became a type of waistcoat in the Qing dynasty.
 The fengguan xiapei was sometimes adorned with the yunjian.
 Following the wedding ceremony, married women were expected to wear the fengguan xiapei on formal occasions, however, Chinese trousers or leggings were worn beneath instead of the skirt.